Page 8 - Archangel

 – now seven pounds of ash.
 Wiping his long, rain-soaked hair from his

-it.
-Cremation masked the fact of Sean’s dismemberment.
+Cremation masked the horror of Sean’s dismemberment.
 Only God, the

 Collins’ cooperative presiding parish priest, immediate family and Skye